American University Parking Policy

 V. Fines accrued by violating the parking policy constitute a lasting financial obligation to the University by the violator until such time as the citations are paid.

 VI.
-Everyone's first citation may be voided as a warning to provide an additional opportunity to explain University parking policies to the violator.
-Depending on the circumstance and severity of the violation Parking Enforcement reserves the right to deny this privilege.
-Everyone's first neighborhood citation may be voided as a warning to provide an additional opportunity to explain the "Good Neighbor Policy" to the violator.
+All vehicles are afforded a "first citation warning," in which a vehicle's first citation is dismissed to provide an additional opportunity to explain University parking policies to the violator.
+Depending on the circumstance and severity of the violation, Parking Enforcement reserves the right to deny this privilege.
+Due to the severity of citations such as, False Registration Information, Unauthorized Use of Permit, Parked in Crosswalk, Permit Reported Lost/Stolen, or Parked in Handicap Parking, these citations can not be dismissed as a first citation warning.
+In addition, all vehicles are afforded a "first neighborhood citation warning," in which a first Violation of Good Neighbor Policy citation may be dismissed as a warning to provide an additional opportunity to explain the "Good Neighbor Policy" to the violator.

 VII.
 A citation which has not been paid or appealed is considered an "open" citation.
 A penalty is applied to all citations which are not paid or appealed within 30 calendar days.
-The penalty is equal to the original fine—tickets double after 30 days.
+The penalty is equal to the original fine.

 VIII.
 Citations may be paid using cash, personal check, cashier's check, money order, Visa, Master Card, and Discover / Novus.
 Payment may not be made using American Express, or Student Accounts.